RouninMedia/polyfill-for-css-attr--function/README.md

 ```
 <div class="square" data-width="50px" data-height="50px" data-background-color="orange"></div>
 ```
-*plus the CSS, plus the JS, is... just the same as:*
+*plus the CSS, plus the JS, is ultimately... not significantly different from:*
 ```
 <div class="square" style="width:50px; height:50px; background-color:orange;"></div>
 ```
-*isn't it?*
+*is it?*

-Mostly, yes, but
+You could argue that, but it's important to note that:

  - `document.querySelector('.square').getAttribute('style')`